berkley4/ungoogled-chromium-debian/.github/README.md

 git clean -dfx -e out/Release
 git reset --hard HEAD

-# Check to see if there are any untracked files (delete them if there are any)
+# Optional: check for any untracked files (delete them if there are any)
-git status
+git status -u

 # Continue with updating and/or preparing the chromium git repo
 ```